 4. Securing multi-tenant architecture

-While multi-tenancy has its advantages, it also makes data vulnerable if the process is immature or the staff untrained.
+While multi-tenancy has advantages, it also makes data vulnerable if the process is immature or the staff is untrained.
 While AWS has its inherent security mechanism to ensure only you can access your data, you can improve networking, system access mechanism, and vulnerability management to mitigate the risk of multi-tenant architecture.

 AWS has various scanners and security tools built specifically to address your compliance and security needs.
 At Rapyder, we can help you manage your crucial data and keep it safe with our end-to-end AWS security solutions to ensure –